 Each of these works a little differently and costs vary.
 However, most offer free trials or feature-limited versions so you can try before you buy to see which is best for you and your kids.

 However, none of them can take the place of honest discussions with your kids about their mobile habits, the occasional check-in to ensure they're being healthy about their usage, and establishing clear rules surrounding mobile use so your kids know exactly where they stand with you.

 Depending on your kids’ wants and needs, they might not need a full-time phone of their own.
 We’ve found a few options that might work for extremely light use or situations where calling or mobile data service isn’t required.

-Own an iPod Touch or Tablet?
-You can use apps to simulate many features from a smartphone.
+Own a Tablet?
+You can use apps to simulate many features of a smartphone.
 With regular access to Wi-Fi, you might get away without any monthly cost at all!

 How do I do that?